Earthbag Village – One Community Pod One

 WHAT IS AN EARTHBAG VILLAGE

-The earthbag village consists of sixty-seven 150-200 square foot (14-18.6 sq meter) earthbag hotel room styled cabanas.
-They are arranged in trios (plus 2 pairs) with a central sitting area designed for relaxation, a fire pit, and/or growing a small shared garden.
+The earthbag village consists of seventy-two 150-200 square foot (14-18.6 sq meter) earthbag hotel room styled cabanas.
+They are arranged in three-dome and six-dome clusters with a central sitting area designed for relaxation, a fire pit, and/or growing a small shared garden.
 Once the straw bale village (Pod 2) is complete this village model will ultimately serve as a rental, student housing, and/or new Community Member living Pod.
 Like a hotel or dorm room, each dome will primarily consist of a sleeping area, dresser(s), a small sitting area, and a desk.

 Some of the key features and intentions for Pod One’s design include: